Suzuki Swift: AZG412/413D/414

-The new generation is expected to feature a 1.2-litre VVT petrol engine (K12B) developing 92 PS.
-In some countries, the second generation of Suzuki Swift uses a 1.4-litre VVT petrol engine (K14B) which produces 95 PS.
+The new generation is expected to feature a 1.25-liter VVT gasoline engine (K12B) developing 92 PS.
+In some countries, the second generation of Suzuki Swift uses a 1.4-liter VVT gasoline engine (K14B) which produces 95 PS.

-In Thailand, the Swift is built locally since March 2012 and is part of the Thai government's eco-car program.
-The car is sold with a CVT automatic transmission on GA, GL and GLX variants; GA and GL variants are also offered with a five-speed manual transmission without anti-lock brakes.
-Another variant with Japanese market RS body kit was later added as RX trim.
+In Thailand, the Swift was built locally since March 2012 and is part of the Thai government's eco-car program.
+The car was sold there with a CVT automatic transmission on GA, GL and GLX variants; GA and GL variants are also offered with a five-speed manual transmission, without anti-lock brakes.
+Another variant with the Japanese market RS body kit was later added, as the RX trim.

-For the Indonesian market, the Swift was launched on 20 September 2012 at the 20th Indonesia International Motor Show and sold in two trim levels, GL and GX, with manual or automatic transmission.
+For the Indonesian market, the Swift was launched on 20 September 2012 at the 20th Indonesia International Motor Show and sold in two trim levels: GL and GX, both available with manual or automatic transmission.
 The GS trim level was added on 6 June 2015, which was launched at the 2015 Jakarta Fair.
-Sales of the Swift in that market were ended in April 2017.
-It was replaced by the Baleno hatchback in August 2017, which is slightly bigger and positioned in the same class as the Swift, as the third generation Swift is not released in that market.
+The GS trim added HID projector headlights equipped with auto-levelling.
+Sales of the Swift in that market ended in April 2017.
+It was replaced by the Baleno hatchback in August 2017, which is slightly bigger and positioned in the same class as the second generation Swift, as the third generation Swift was not released in that market.

 For the Malaysian market, the Swift was released in January 2013, imported from Thailand.
 It is available with three trim levels; GL, GLX and GLX-S. The CKD version was later launched in May 2013.
 A limited edition called RS based on GLX trim with GLX-S' body kit, decals and red accents interior was launched later in June 2014.
 The facelifted model launched in July 2015 and followed by RR2 special edition based on GL trim in September.

 2013 update

-For 2013, Suzuki updated the Swift with some minor cosmetic changes such as a revised front bumper, L-shaped LED daytime running lights on the foglamp housings, fresh 16-inch wheels, LED-type high-level brake lamp and new seat fabric design.
+In July 2013, Suzuki updated the Swift with some minor cosmetic changes such as a revised front bumper, L-shaped LED daytime running lights on the foglamp housings, fresh 16-inch wheels, LED-type high-level brake lamp and new seat fabric design.

-For the Japanese market, it features Suzuki's newly developed DUAL JET ENGINE as well as Suzuki's ENE-CHARGE system and ECO-COOL, implemented from the Suzuki Wagon R. The new DUAL JET ENGINE uses the dual-injection system on its 1.2-litre petrol engine and it works by increasing vaporisation, making combustion more efficient.
+For the Japanese market, it features Suzuki's newly developed Dualjet engine as well as Suzuki's ENE-CHARGE system and ECO-COOL, implemented from the Suzuki Wagon R. The new Dualjet engine uses the dual-injection system on its 1.25-liter gasoline engine and it works by increasing vaporisation, making combustion more efficient.
 It channels fuel to two intake ports instead of only one per cylinder.
 With the Dualjet technology and the ENE-CHARGE, fuel economy is now up to 26.4 km/L, calculated based on JC08 mode.